-Bob is a chartered accountant, has a master's degrees in information management and economics and is a member of CPA Australia (fellow), CA Netherlands, Project Management Institute, International Coach Federation and Australian Institute of Company Directors.
+Bob is a chartered accountant, has Masters degrees in information management and economics and is a member of CPA Australia (fellow), CA Netherlands, Project Management Institute, International Coach Federation and Australian Institute of Company Directors.
 He has worked in large consulting firms, own enterprises and in executive roles in companies and governments.
 Bob has lived in several countries such as The Netherlands, China, Costa Rica, Israel and Australia.
-Next to his working life, Bob has supported the community by volunteering during his travels, for Amsterdam Arts, Aids and Cancer fundraising and Gay, Lesbian, Bi- and Transsexual events.
+Next to his working life, Bob has supported the community by volunteering during his travels, for Amsterdam Arts, Aids and Cancer fundraising and gay, lesbian, bisexual and transgender events.
 These activities focused on supporting interest groups in general and creating liberal and safe environments for minorities in particular.

-Special Responsibilities: Chairperson-Audit & Finance Committee (excluding from 27 February 2020 to 26 May 2020)
+Special Responsibilities: Chairperson - Audit & Finance Committee